bradymholt/dbup-sqlserver-scripting/README.md

 By default, the definitions are saved in the \Definitions folder in the root of your project.  **The definitions will not be *included* in the Visual Studio Project so to see them from within Visual Studio you will need to use the *Show All Files* (refresh) option in Solution Explorer**.

 If the migration issues a CREATE statement and the definition is not already saved, it will be created.
 If a DROP is being performed, the definition file will be *deleted*.
 Otherwise, an existing definition file will simply be updated with the latest object definition.

+Scripting of definitions will only be performed when running `Start-Migrations` from the Package Manager Console and not when running your DbUp project directly.  `Start-Migrations` passes in `--fromconsole` which triggers scripting.
+This is important because when running your DbUp project during a deployment to another environment (or integrated into Octopus Deploy for instance) you do not want object definition scripting to run but only the migrations.

 ## Object Types
 The following SQL Server object types are currently supported: